Do Garment Bags Count as Carry-On? (Answered)

 4. Don’t forget: Your carry-on luggage may be checked at the gate before boarding

-As you pack your carry-on luggage, remember that keeping it within the airline’s weight and size restrictions do not guarantee that you won’t have to check it at the gate.
-On some rare occasions, carry-on luggage has to be checked in if the plane is very full or if you have to fly on a smaller plane than originally scheduled.
+As you pack your carry-on luggage, remember that keeping it within the airline’s weight and size restrictions don’t guarantee that you won’t have to check it at the gate.
+On some rare occasions, carry-on luggage has to be checked in if the plane is very full or if you’ve to fly on a smaller plane than originally scheduled.

 As such, always keep essential items, such as your travel documents, pricey electronics, and any medication in a hand-held bag that you can have on your lap during the flight.
-Even then, ensure that there is an obvious name tag on your carry-on that includes all of your contact information.
-An easy fix to make sure your luggage is identifiable immediately?
-Custom patches are practical, low-cost, and can even help prevent the loss of your belongings.
-You can customize patches with your name, contact information, and design them using bright colors, unique shapes, and much more.
-What’s more, the contact information on them will help others return things to you should they ever get left behind.
+Even then, ensure that there’s an obvious name tag on your carry-on that includes all of your contact information.

 5. Pack clothing and essentials with the destination in mind